 Net price: $19,754; Graduation rate: 70%

-At Canisius you can study animal behaviour in the context of a value-based liberal arts curriculum.
+At Canisius you can study animal behavior in the context of a value-based liberal arts curriculum.
 Potential elective courses include animal welfare, zoo animal management, animal cognition, and much more.
 Many of these will include service or field work.
-A solid graduation rate and reasonable tuition puts this bachelor’s in animal behaviour in our top five.
+A solid graduation rate and reasonable tuition puts this bachelor’s in animal behavior in our top five.

 4. Millersville University of Pennsylvania

 At Millersville, your animal behavior bachelor’s can be custom made to fit your interests and career aspirations.
 You will work with an advisor with expertise in the animal behavior field, helping direct your studies and field experience towards careers in zoos, aquariums, conservation centers, museums, wildlife control, academic or private research, and more.

 Animal Behavior Studies